Nebucatnetzer/crafting-interpreters/README.md

 1. Enter directory and run `direnv allow`.
 2. After Nix is finished run `gradle` it does some stuff.

-To run the application simply run: `java ./java/src/main/java/org/zweili/Lox.java`
+To run the Lox Java REPL simply run: `loxjr`

 ## Running LoxRepl